 Hands are a very important part of everyday life – from daily activities like brushing our teeth and eating, to work activities and sports.
 When your hands are not able to function properly, a specialized approach is needed to return you to the highest level of functionality possible.

-Our team of occupational therapists have received advanced training and certifications in treating conditions that affect the hand and upper extremity.
+Our team of occupational therapists has received advanced training and certifications in treating conditions that affect the hand and upper extremity.
 One of the many tools in their treatment toolbox is the creation and implementation of custom orthoses, otherwise known as hand splints.

 About Custom Hand Orthosis

 Commonly referred to as a brace or splint, hand orthoses are made specifically for you and your medical needs by your hand therapist.
 Splints are made of moldable thermoplastic materials and are made to fit your hand, wrist, elbow, fingers, or a combination of the four areas.

 A hand splint can serve many purposes, but the primary reason for splinting is most often the immobilization and protection of the hand.
 When the hand is immobilized, there is a much higher potential for healing.
 It also speeds up the healing process by forcing the affected area to rest.